hpparvi/PyTransit/doc/source/index.rst

 exoplanet transit modelling toolkit for Python.
 Since then, PyTransit has gone through several iterations, always thriving to be *the fastest and most versatile* exoplanet transit modelling tool for Python.

-PyTransit v1.0 was described in Parviainen (2015), which also details the model-specific optimisations and model performance.
-This version relied heavily on Fortran code, which made the installation complicated in non-Linux systems.
-PyTransit v2 replaces all the Fortran routines with numba-accelerated python routines, and aims to implement all the major functionality also in OpenCL.

-While PyTransit is aimed to work as a library offering tools for customised transit analysis codes, it can also be used directly for transit modelling and parameter estimation.

 Example
 -------